 - Seek out and willingly accept constructive criticism/negative feedback and use this information to improve performance.

 - Recognize that medical education and the practice of medicine are activities that require cooperation, mutual support, and the ability to work productively with colleagues.

-To submit an accolade of highly professional behavior or an incident of mistreatment or unprofessional behavior, click here to access the PAIR system: http://www.omed.pitt.edu/PAIR/index.php.
-PAIR reports can be submitted confidentially or anonymously and are addressed promptly by the Assistant Dean for the Learning Environment.
+To submit an accolade of highly professional behavior or an incident of mistreatment or unprofessional behavior, click to access the PAIR system.
+PAIR reports can be submitted confidentially or anonymously and are addressed promptly by the Deans for the Learning Environment.

-Dr. Reis welcomes feedback from students and is readily available to meet in person or by phone:
+Drs.
+Reis and Mars welcome direct feedback from students and are available to meet by appointment: